 Dorchester is Boston’s largest neighborhood so there are plenty of ways to get outside in the beautiful weather!
 We’ve rounded up our favorite places and activities to get you outside after this long, long winter!

-Also affectionately known as Malibu beach is a prime location for some fresh air and sunshine.
+Also affectionately known as Malibu beach, Savin Hill Beach is a prime location for some fresh air and sunshine.
 You’ll find multiple ball fields, a playground, bathhouses and a picturesque boardwalk just minutes from the city.
 This location is a popular dog walking location and has a large parking lot.